Welcome !

 - E-Governance and citizen services.

-- Control, operation and management of utility services like power, fuel, gas, smart cities etc.
+- Control, operation and management of utility services like power, fuel, gas etc.

 - Control, operation and management of transportation services like railway/ metro, air traffic, ports etc.